QARTER-FR/facebook-account-creator/README.md

-# Facebook Signup Form Simulator (Educational Use Only)
+# Facebook Signup Form Simulator

 > ⚠️ **Disclaimer**: This project does **not** create real Facebook accounts.
 It is a training simulation for web automation, UI testing, and CAPTCHA handling.
 For ethical and legal use only. https://t.me/danirueaq